methods2022/team08_project/README.md

   *(will add description later)*

 **(please feel free to insert your scripts at the appropriate position and change the order number)**

-6. `numdays_boxplots_scatterplots.jl`

-- Input file `onsite_processed_data_output.csv`
-- Output files `boxplot.png` and `scatter.png`

-  This Julia script constructs boxplots and scatter plots.
-These plots display a sample over onset days vs age (in years).
-Columns 1, 3, 5, 6, and 9 are used (id, vaccine, age, sex, and onset days).
-The id column **must be unique** to each subject.
-The helper function is defined: `is_valid_numerical` and `main` routine.
-The `main` function (for data importing, data cleaning, and plotting) is defined and run.
-The data is imported (the input file).
-The plot options and coding are defined; labels for the plot are defined to map the name of the sex and vaccine.
-The plots are saved as box plots and scatter plots with the customs plotting function, `make_plot`.
-The rows are discarded so every row has an unique id.
-The data was parsed row wise.
-A valid data row would have non-empty entries for age, onset, sex, vaccine.
-Vaccine and sex had to have a key in one of the codings.
-Invalid rows would be discarded.

 7. `at_risk_group_plots.jl`